-The Ann Ronald Papers span the years 1839-2017, however the bulk of the materials date from about 1970-2007 and reflect the teaching and writing careers of Ann Ronald.
-Materials that date to earlier than the 1960s are primarily copies of the originals and were used as research and background materials for Ronald’s many books, articles, and essays.
+The Ann Ronald Papers span the years 1839-2017; however, the bulk of the materials date from about 1970-2007 and reflect the teaching and writing career of Ann Ronald.
+Materials that date from earlier than the 1960s are primarily copies of the originals and were used as research and background materials for Ronald’s many books, articles, and essays.

 In additional to materials regarding the writing and publication of her books, there are also copies of all of Ronald’s other writings including articles, book forewords and introductions, and book reviews for numerous journals around the West.
 In some cases, it is just a copy of the piece, and in others, it includes correspondence regarding the logistics and process of creating the piece.

 The materials in this collection offer considerable insights into the various facets of Ronald's personal and professional life beyond her publications, which includes teaching materials from her tenure in the Department of English at UNR.
 It also includes information on her continued involvement in the Western Literature Association, correspondence with friends, fellow writers, other scholars, editors, publishers, filmmakers, and others interested in topics involving the American West.
 Also included are Ronald's materials from her college and graduate school education including course materials, exam preparation, and her dissertation, which was later published as a book.
 There is additional research material in the form of articles, essays, news clips, notebooks, and notecards.

 There are a small amount of audio/visual materials in this collection — all audio/visuals were physically kept together with related material in their respective series.